 Fascist ideology hates unions.
-Fascists know unions are the very bedrock of democracy.
-Right-wing governments employ fascist language to undermine union representation, or quash it altogether.
+The fascist creed belongs to Hitler and Mussolini.
+They knew unions are the very bedrock of democracy.
+Right-wing governments employ fascist language to undermine union representation, or suppress it altogether.

 Trade unions are a source of cooperation and community.
 They exist to achieve wage equality.
 Their function is to protect workers against economic vicissitude.
 According to fascist policy – which we see arising everywhere in the UK and abroad – unions must be smashed to render workers isolated, prepared to accept whatever is offered.

-In Part 1 of Mein Kampf Hitler attacks unions over an over again.
-Unions are fascism’s Public Enemy Number 1.
-He went further.
-He accused ‘The Jew’ of gradually assuming leadership of the trade union movement.
+In Part One of Mein Kampf Hitler attacks unions over an over again.
 Hitler wanted a blindly obedient fighting force loyal only to the national leader of government.

-Whether or not Wolfson is intellectually aware of Hitler’s outlook is unknown but she is certainly commendably assiduous in condemning anti-Semitism in the Labour Party, however, Labour’s travails over its alleged anti-Semitism isn’t for this essay.
+Whether or not Wolfson is intellectually aware of Hitler’s outlook is unknown but she is able to discern fascist language to a degree, commendably assiduous in condemning anti-Semitism in the Labour Party, a fighter of sorts.
+However, Labour’s travails are not for this essay.